 E Serum total thyroxine of 14 microgm/dL

 A 50-year-old man has episodic headaches for 3 months.
 On physical examination his blood pressure is 185/110 mm Hg, with no other remarkable findings.
 Laboratory studies show sodium 145 mmol/L, potassium 4.3 mmol/L, chloride 103 mmol/L, C02 26 mmol/L, glucose 91 mg/dL, and creatinine 1.3 mg/dL.
 An abdominal CT scan shows a 7 cm left adrenal mass.
-During surgery, as the surgeon is removing the left adrenal gland, the anesthesiologist notes a marked rise in blood pressure.
+During surgery, as the left adrenal gland is removed, there a marked rise in blood pressure.
 Which of the following laboratory test findings most likely explains his findings?

 A Decreased serum cortisol